 We’re confident many of you have large totes in your garage or storage!
 So why not temporarily use it as a chick brooder?

-Still, got that crate your dog used when he or she was still a puppy?
+Do you still have that crate your dog used when he or she was still a puppy?
+Dog crates can be an excellent brooder for your chicks.
+They are easy to build and will provide your chicks with warmth, with an automatic thermostat that regulates the temperature.
 Simply improve the barriers by installing a wire mesh or adding cardboard inside, and that’s it – an easy DIY chick brooder from a dog crate.

 Most cabinets can easily be turned into a chick brooder, too.
 Even an old TV stand!